twinlogix/typetta/docs/chapters/client/read-write.md

 # Read and Write

 The fundamental component for performing read or write operations on model entities is `DAO`.
-There is a DAO for each entity and its reference can be obtained simply from the `DAOContext`, as described in the [context](dao-context) section of the guide.
+There is a DAO for each entity and its reference can be obtained simply from the `EntityManager`, as described in the [context](entity-manager) section of the guide.

 Each DAO, regardless of its data source, whether SQL or MongoDB, offers the main features of reading and manipulating entities and their relationships.